bdiaz4/Digital-System-Design-Final-Project/README.md

 - DAC Module (PMOD Port JA)
   - Plays a square-wave tone when an enemy is eliminated and a lower-pitched tone when the player is eliminated and the game ends
 ---
-## Starting Code
+## Starting Code/Changes:
+No specific lab code was a direct "starting point," as we initially began writing the primary project file from scratch to avoid unnecessary overhead in development.
+However, the project is loosely based around some files (particularly drivers) from Labs 3 and 5 (bouncing ball and siren) as these provided the basic starter code necessary to generate signals to control the VGA display and the DAC.
+The `leddec16` file was also modified to serve as a driver for the specific data to be rendered on the 7-segment displays.
+The Pong lab was used to set up the `vga_sync`, `leddec16`, `clk_wiz_0`, and `clk_wiz_0_clk_wiz` for the VGA and 7-segment display.
+- `vga_sync.vhd` is a general-purpose driver providing rendering capabilities for the board's built-in VGA output.
+  - Notably, this file was not directly modified, as this would compromise its functionality, but the way in which it is utilized was different from previous labs, as all 4 bits of each color (RGB) were utilized within the input in `weakness.vhd` for a more diverse palette (and to make the character orange)
+- `clk_wiz_0.vhd` and `clk_wiz_0_clk_wiz.vhd` are used unmodified to provide the 25MHz clock required by the VGA driver to function, creating a signal called `pxl_clk`for this purpose.
+- `leddec16.vhd` was modified to have a 20-bit (5-digit) input signal, and the last 3 digits of the left display were disabled, with the 5 digits of the input being mapped to the 5 remaining digits.
+  - The purpose of this change was to allow the input signal to contain a concatenation of the weakness value (leftmost digit) and the score (right 4 digits) with a separation between them.
+Files from lab 5 `tone` and `dac_if` were reused to provide simple square-wave based sound effects.
+- Notably, automated pitch modulation was unnecessary, so `wail.vhd` was omitted, and the data from `tone.vhd` was directly mapped through to the `dac_if.vhd` file.
+  - The `index` signal was removed entirely, as there was no need to generate any ramp-like waveforms.
+  - A new input `enabled` was added to force the waveform to take on a singular value (thus not making a wave) when this signal was '0'.
+- `dac_if.vhd` was unmodified, but notably, its inputs in `weakness.vhd` had to be modified to function with a 100MHz clock as opposed to a 50MHz clock, so the `count` values were offset by 1.
-No lab code was directly started from, preferring to write the project from scratch to avoid errors.
-However, many vhd files were used for general setup of displays and peripherals.
-The Pong lab was used to set up the vga_sync, leddec16, clk_wiz_0, and clk_wiz_0_clk_wiz for the VGA and 7-segment display.
-Files from lab 5 tone and dac_if were reused to provide simple sound effects.
-Finally, the constraint file was built from prior documentation of the Nexys board with inputs added and taken away based on what was required.
+Finally, the constraints file `weakness.xdc` was built from prior documentation of the Nexys board with inputs added and taken away based on what was required for the inputs and outputs.

----
-### Changes:
+## Development Process:
 Leddec16- anodes 4, 5, and 6 were removed so the weakness value would be separated from the 4-digit score.
 ![display](20250508_153923.jpg)\
 tone- The modified square wave was chosen to output sound effects and the pitch was changed based on player or enemy death.